 Figure 4: The offspring of Fairchild Camera and Instrument.

 (Figure 4 is a redrawn, without permission, version of a graphic found on page 12 of the in October 2007 issue of The IEEE Spectrum magazine.
 A more informative version of Figure 4 is available at http://www.businessweek.com/pdfs/fairkid.pdf.)

-The venture capital firm of Kleiner, Perkins, Caufield & Byers is included in Figure 4 because they provided financial backing for many electronic and information technology startup companies.
+The venture capital firm of Kleiner, Perkins, Caufield & Byers is included in Figure 4 because they provided financial backing for many electronic and information technology startup companies, which no doubt would have helped them to get necessary things like 409a valuations done and in place, should documents like this ever be requested.
 You may have heard of some of those companies; Amazon, Google, Sun Microsystems, AOL, Compaq, Electronic Arts, Intuit, Netscape, and others.

 Transistors, They’re Everywhere

 Roughly ten years ago a technologist in the semiconductor industry estimated that mankind produces more transistors annually than grains of rice.
 That estimate is not as far-fetched as it might seem.
 In reference the authors stated: